foambubble/foam/docs/dev/link-reference-definition-improvements.md

     - may clutter the search results
 - During build-time (when converting markdown to html for publishing purposes)
   - link reference definitions are needed, if the files are published via such tools (or to such platforms) that don't understand wikilinks
-  - link reference definitions might have to be in different formats depending on the publish target (e.g. Github pages vs Github UI)
+  - link reference definitions might have to be in different formats depending on the publish target (e.g. GitHub pages vs GitHub UI)

 The potential solution: